Be met.

 be met. be known. belong.

 Join me and half a dozen others for a deep and ongoing conversation and connection about the things that matter most that get the least airtime in daily life.
 Meet yourself at a deeper level.
 Learn to connect in soulful, embodied and heart opening ways.
 Have the hardest conversations in transformative and connecting ways.
 This is therapy for those who’ve already done two or three years of individual psychotherapy.
 This is for people who want genuine connection and genuine interpersonal transformation.
 This group is informed by the interpersonal group work of Irvin Yalom as well as the interpersonal neurobiology insights of Dan Siegel - among many others.
-The minimum trial commitment is 12-weeks.
-Deep change relational shifts typically occur over 12-24 months.
+This is for people who want real support for real change, that may take a number of years.
+Begin with a 12-week trial.

 What Is Group Therapy?